Fragmentation contributions to transverse nucleon spin observables in semi-inclusive deep-inelastic scattering at NLO: Analytical results

 where the explicit forms of the coefficient functions $\mathcal{C}_{UT}$ are shown in Eqs.~\eqref{eq:CUTcolorsplit} and \eqref{eq:CUTq2qq}.
 As mentioned before, we only consider NLO corrections to the chiral-odd twist-3 fragmentation effects in this paper.
 The results of Ref.~\cite{Bacchetta:2006tn} indicate that at LO, there are no contributions to the structure function $F_{UT}^{\sin\phi_s}$ from twist-3 effects that originate from the transversely polarized nucleon.
 However, it may happen that contributions from twist-3 effects in the nucleon appear at the NLO level.
 Due to the absence at LO, such potential contributions would necessarily need to be finite and well-behaved on their own.
 In other words, any occurrence of collinear singularities in the hard partonic cross sections in twist-3 effects within the polarized nucleon would immediately violate the collinear twist-3 factorization.

 Interestingly, Ref.~\cite{Zhang:2025fvt} reports an NLO calculation of twist-3 effects in the transversely polarized nucleon, but for the single-spin asymmetry in the transverse momentum-integrated Drell-Yan process.
-It was found in Ref.~\cite{Zhang:2025fvt} that collinear twist-3 factorization appears to be violated at the NLO level for this particular observable.
+It was found in Ref.~\cite{Zhang:2025fvt} that collinear twist-3 factorization holds at the NLO level for this particular observable.
 However, this DY observable, in contrast to $F_{UT}^{\sin\phi_s}$ in SIDIS, does receive a leading order contribution from the twist-3 effect in the polarized nucleon.

 Whether or not twist-3 effects in the nucleon emerge at the NLO level for the $\bm{P}_{h\perp}$-integrated SIDIS SSA is not clear at the moment, and we plan to investigate this question in future work.
 At this point, we assume that Eq.~\eqref{eq:F_UT@NLO} constitutes the complete NLO result.